-So you’re having twins, except you already have an older child.
+You’re having twins, except you already have an older child.
 Dealing with all three can be a challenge.
-Here are tips on raising twins and a toddler.
+Here are tips on raising twins after a singleton.

 When the idea of raising twins sunk in, the next question was how I’d care for two babies plus a three-year-old.
 I had been expecting to juggle a preschooler and a baby, not two babies.

-“I’ll be raising twins… and my toddler, too.”
+“I’ll be raising twins… and my toddler, too,” I told myself.
 I had no idea if I could handle it.

 Lower your standards.

-One of the most reassuring messages I repeated was that all this madness would be temporary.
+One of the most reassuring messages I repeated to myself was that this madness is temporary.

-Set your expectations low because your household will be somewhat maddening.
+Set your expectations low because your household will feel chaotic.
 Adding on extra chores and the guilt for not maintaining your norm can make you miserable.
-Instead, realize that this is all temporary.
+Instead, realize that this is temporary.
 In a matter of months, you’ll adjust and resume your standard of living.
 (Mostly.)

-By the way, if you’re interested in freezer meals, definitely check out MyFreezEasy for frozen meal plans.
+And if you’re interested in freezer meals, check out MyFreezEasy for frozen meal plans.
 They provide you with the right kinds of meals and recipes that actually freeze well, are inexpensive to purchase and easy to cook.
-Check out MyFreezEasy (affiliate link):
+Sign up for MyFreezEasy here (affiliate link):

 - Cook the night before or when another person is in the house.
 You’re not left with all three kids as you scramble around the kitchen.

 - Cut, dice, and serve food a few minutes before dinner time.
-Once the kids are hungry, their plates are ready to go.
+Once your child is hungry, their plates are ready to go.

 - Get bath- and bedtime items ready throughout the evening.
 At bath time, you’ll already have the pajamas, diapers, milk and towels set.